warpfork/go-cliharder/README.md

 - You want piled-up short opts, like "-aux", to be the same as "-a -u -x"?
 Yep.
 So it is.
 - You want long opts like `--foo=bar`?
 Fine.
 - You want multiple short opts, like "-vvv", to be distinct from "-v"?
 You got it.
+(We'll count up the occurrences and let you know.)
 - You want multiple long opts to let you accumulate a list, so `--foo=bar --foo=baz` produces `["bar", "baz"]`?
 Sure thing.
 Supported.
 - You want `foo -- --bar` to parse as two positional arguments, not a long opt?
 Yep.
 We did that.
 - If you want to have an argument actually in the _middle_ of subcommand tree...
-	- Okay, not supported _yet_, but we probably will.
+	- Okay, "wildcard subcommands" are not supported _yet_, but we probably will.

 There's a very short list of things we don't support: